-Restrictions on wildlife markets tighten: are they enough to stop another Covid-19?
+Restrictions on commercial wildlife markets tighten: are they enough to stop another Covid-19?

-- Sign our petition to ban wildlife markets worldwide.
+- Sign our petition to ban commercial wildlife markets worldwide.

-Banning the sale of life wildlife at market is a crucial step to protect our health, global economy and planet – and the world is slowly waking up to that.
+Banning the sale of wildlife at commercial markets is a crucial step to protect our health, global economy and planet – and the world is slowly waking up to that.
 Policy in China is developing to mitigate these risks, but is it enough?

 Progress to date